lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 ## Check for Build and Test

-* Ensure the build in the PPA is ok on all architectures it is meant to build.
+* Verify that the PPA build is successful on all intended architectures.
 * If this is an SRU consider checking that the SRU template in the bug is OK.
 Test instructions especially are often only understandable for the reporter.
 We want them to be good before SRU review.
-* If applicable relative to the changes made, consider if tests should be added, adapted or extended.
+* Where applicable, consider whether tests should be added, adapted, or extended to reflect the changes.
-* Too many cases have been caught late and then intertwined in proposed-migration.
-Testing autopkgtest on the PPA helps to be confident before entering the archive.
+* Use autopkgtest on the PPA builds to ensure confidence before archive entry and avoid late discovery of issues that might lead to entanglement in other proposed migrations.
-* Especially for complex merges of packages in main, check if we accidentially or intentionally added new dependencies that would cause component mismatches, so we can adapt or prepare a [MIR](MainInclusion.md) before being entangled in the archive.
+* New runtime dependencies might be added and could cause [component mismatches](ProposedMigration.md#mainuniverse-binary-mismatch).
+Such would block proposed migration and may necessitate either filing a [MIR](MainInclusion.md) for them or adapting the upload to avoid that dependency.
-* Depending on the case the test PPA might be used to install and verify functionality of the builds.
+* Manual installation of packages from the PPA may be performed to verify the builds, but this is optional.
-  * This is very much an optional service the reviewer can, but does not have to, provide.
+  * Automated testing (autopkgtest) is preferred.
+Suggest adding DEP8 test cases where it would make sense.
-  * If possible this should not be done by humans, but autopkgtests.
-And if it isn't consider adding them.
-But still sometimes there are situations where one wants to do a quick manual verification to be sure.
+  * In some situations, manual verification of certain behaviors may also be necessary for additional assurance.

 # Review template